The Guiding Algorithm: How Health and Safety Becomes a Way of Life

 The emotional and physical toll on a person who is injured on the job is, of course, immeasurable.
 The ILO reports that over 2.9 million workers die each year from work-related diseases or accidents, and hundreds of millions more suffer non-fatal injuries.
 For a small business, a single injury is not just a statistic—it is a personal tragedy that can deeply affect the entire community.

 Once a company's reputation is damaged, the path to recovery is a long and arduous one.
 While there's no single statistic from the ILO on how long it takes to recover, market research shows that reputational damage can last for months, and in the case of a major incident, the effects can linger for years.
-The process is similar to Haw's journey in "Who Moved My Cheese?"—it requires a complete shift in mindset, a proactive approach to change, and a transparent commitment to rebuilding trust.
+The process requires a complete shift in mindset, a proactive approach to change, and a transparent commitment to rebuilding trust.

 To restore a tarnished reputation, a business must do more than just apologize; it must demonstrate tangible change.
 This means: